Are marking criteria fair and consistent in ophthalmic education?

 What makes the grading system feel unfair?

-Students question practices such as capped marks or heavily subjective elements when rationale and criteria are not transparent.
+Students question practices such as capped marks or heavily subjective elements when the rationale and criteria are not transparent.
 Explain any caps and their purpose in the assessment brief, use structured descriptors for subjective elements, and provide exemplars that show what crosses grade boundaries.
-These steps reduce perceptions of arbitrariness and support academic integrity.
+These steps reduce perceptions of arbitrariness, support academic integrity and help students see how to improve.

 How does disorganisation and non-standardised marking affect learning?